Continental shelf pump: Significance

 An interesting application of this work has been examining the impact of sea level rise over the last de-glacial transition on the global carbon cycle.
 During the last glacial maximum sea level was some 120 m lower than today.
 As sea level rose the surface area of the shelf seas grew and in consequence the strength of the shelf sea pump should increase.

+The effect of warming is of particular concern around the Antarctic ice shelves, as the ice sheets are the largest of the Earth’s ice reservoirs and changes in their mass has the greatest potential to have a significant impact on rising sea levels.
+An eddying global climate model revealed that the shelf is governed by different mechanisms: the Circumpolar Deep Water (CDW) initiates with deep shelf warming with vertical mixing and the Antarctic Slope Front (ASF) utilizes a lateral density gradient near the shelf break.
+The disconnect between the CDW and ASF can complicate heat transfer across the ASF and prevent heat from escaping deeper waters.
+But in areas where this transport is less inhibited, heat is able to move to shore and disperse.
+Gaining a more rounded understanding of this shelf pump could help researchers to better anticipate the effect of warming on ice sheets.